pivotal/docs-tap/scst-scan/ivs-create-your-own.hbs.md

-# Integrate your own scanner in an ImageVulnerabilityScan
+# Bring your own scanner using an ImageVulnerabilityScan template

 An `ImageVulnerabilityScan` allows you to scan with any scanner by defining your scan as a [Tekton step](https://tekton.dev/docs/pipelines/tasks/#defining-steps).